The best toys for Cockapoos appeal to their natural instincts to chew, chase or use their brilliant brains.

-Picking the best toys for Cockapoos can look quite different depending on whether you are choosing toys for a Cockapoo puppy or an adult Cockapoo.
+They can look quite different depending on whether you are choosing toys for a Cockapoo puppy or an adult Cockapoo too.

-Cockapoo temperament and personality
+Cockapoo Temperament and Personality

 If your Cockapoo takes after his Poodle parent, you may also find your dog is an avid swimmer!

 Happily, the vast majority of Cockapoo dogs grow up to be happy-go-lucky, playful, social, affectionate and loving dogs who are great with kids, adults, family, friends, and total strangers.

-Best chew toys for Cockapoos
+Best Chew Toys for Cockapoos

 Any given puppy in a litter may receive more influence from either the Poodle or the Cocker Spaniel parent.

 At the lighter end of the spectrum, some teacup Cockapoos weigh just six pounds.
-At the heavier end, an adult Cockapoo can weigh in at 30+ pounds.

 You should always supervise your Cockapoo with new toys, and especially with soft plush toys or chew toys, until you feel the toy is no threat to your dog’s safety or health.